prakanth97/network/Module.md

 # Network

-The `network` library created for Ballerina offers a range of capabilities for representing and manipulating graph structures within the Ballerina environment.
+The `network` library created for Ballerina offers a range of capabilities for representing and manipulating graph structures.
 With this library, users can create a graph, add vertices and edges, search for paths between vertices, determine the shortest distance between two vertices, and perform other related operations.

 ## Simple example